 Each of these mini-books is created from a single piece of paper, folded to form a book.
 The finished books contain six pages where students can list character traits for the main characters.
-Just click on the image below to download the free printables for this activity.
 With an answer key included, this activity is a print-and-go project.

 You might think that using the word “Antagonists” as a title for one of the books is a little advanced for the third/fourth graders who read Stone Fox.
 Our school encourages using appropriate terms, so I decided to give using the word “antagonists” a try instead of using a title such as “Bad Guys.”
 This anchor chart helped teach these terms.

 In our interactive notebooks, students wrote the definitions and drew illustrations for both a protagonist and an antagonist.
 On the adjacent page in their notebooks, students glued their three completed “Character Traits” mini-books.

 Even though I stressed that the protagonist is the main character with traits that can be considered both good or bad, students at this level, really related to the villain/hero concept.
 The notebook below is a perfect example of how students at this level understood the concepts.

 Teaching Idea #3 – Grandfather’s Jokes

 - Have students draw a picture of Grandfather playing one of his tricks on little Willy.